Muscle Loss After 45: The Hidden Reason Your Metabolism Slows in Midlife

 Age-related muscle loss is commonly referred to as sarcopenia.
 It refers to the gradual breakdown of muscle over time, beginning as early as the 30s and becoming more noticeable after 45.

-According to the National Institute on Aging, this age-related muscle loss can reduce strength, limit movement, and affect overall metabolic health as the years pass.
+According to the National Institute on Aging, age-related muscle loss (sarcopenia) is a key factor affecting strength, mobility, and overall metabolic health as we get older.

 Muscle burns calories even when your body is at rest, so when muscle mass goes down, your body burns fewer calories throughout the day.